 Egmont Group's primary purpose is to help countries develop their national anti-money laundering systems.
 Egmont Group was established in 1995, and this unit is a unified structure that ensures secure financial transfer between Financial Intelligence Units at local and international levels.
 It consists of 159 Financial Intelligence Units (FIUs).
 Subject to international standards regarding AML / CFT and other binding rules applicable to Egmont Group members, both should engage in activities that encourage and facilitate international cooperation, such as the approved Basic Charter and Guidelines for Information Exchange Principles.

 Egmont Group's FIU information are businesses that are obliged to collect, analyze, and forward financial information regarding money laundering and terrorist financing to the relevant departments.
 However, the jurisdiction and duties of these units are not limited to this.
-Some financial intelligence units have the powers to investigate and conduct money laundering investigations.
+Some financial intelligence units have the power to investigate and conduct money laundering investigations.
 Egmont Group guides financial intelligence units to ensure secure information exchange following AML / CTF obligations.

 The Role of FATF on Egmont Group

 The FATF's efforts to promote international cooperation in the prevention of money laundering and terrorist financing have been crucial to the formation of the Egmont Group.
 In particular, the FATF's 40 Recommendations provide a comprehensive framework for combating money laundering and terrorist financing, which has been instrumental in the development of the Egmont Group's objectives and activities.

 The Egmont Group operates as a platform for FIUs to exchange information and intelligence, promote best practices, and provide support to one another in their efforts to combat financial crime.
 The group has established a secure communications network to facilitate the sharing of sensitive information among member countries.